earthly/website/blog/_posts/2021-12-27-golang-errors.md

 Go 1.13 adds a simple way we can get the information we need.

-### Errors are Better Wrapped
+### Errors Are Better Wrapped

-In the snippt below, we add `fmt.Errorf` with a `%w` verb to "wrap" the errors as they "bubble up" through our other function calls.
+In the snippet below, we add `fmt.Errorf` with a `%w` verb to "wrap" the errors as they "bubble up" through our other function calls.
 This adds the appropriate context we need so that we can deduce which of those database operations failed in our previous example.

 Here's our updated program: